4GeeksAcademy/blog/blog/python-or-java.us.md

 output: Hello, World
 ```

-> This simple and intuitive code snippet illustrates the readability and ease of Python.

 **Java's Structured Ascent:**
 In contrast, Java is a robust and time-tested language with a steeper learning curve.
 Its syntax, while enforcing a structured and strict approach, might pose an initial challenge for beginners.
 However, this strictness becomes an asset down the line, contributing to the creation of robust code and instilling good programming practices. **To print “Hello World!” in Java, the code is**: